mdda/mdda.github.io/_posts/AI/2018-09-27-presentation-at-tensorflow.md

 he passed out from Jet Lag : "Eager Mode and @autograph".

-Following that, Sam Witteveen (now returned from New York) gave a talk about the (very) new feature that appeared in Google Research's Colab : Free access to TPUs.
-In a talk that apparently took the Google team a little of guard (because they thought that noone would be able to figure out how to do it, given the lack of documentation), Sam showed how to "Use Keras and TPUs in the Cloud for Free".
+Following that, Sam Witteveen (now returned from New York) gave a talk about the (very) new feature that appeared in Google Research's Colab : Free access to TPUs!
+In a talk that apparently took the Google team a little off-guard (because they thought that noone would be able to figure out how to do it, given the lack of documentation), Sam showed how to "Use Keras and TPUs in the Cloud for Free".

 For my part, I gave a talk titled "Piano Transcriptions", which discussed the Google Magenta team's model to convert raw audio files to midi piano rolls.
-Even though the talk was super-brief (because the additional talk had caused everything to run late), I described how their Deep Learning network is built, the special 'losses' required to make it perform so well, and demonstrated it in action on music sourced 'in the wild' (the code for the enhanced Colab file is also available - see the slides for details).
+Even though the talk was super-brief (because the additional talk had caused everything to run late), I described how the Deep Learning transcription network is built, the special 'losses' required to make it perform so well, and demonstrated it in action on music sourced 'in the wild' (the code for the enhanced Colab file is also available - see the slides for details).